 Sips by is the #1 rated tea club.
 Made by tea lovers for tea lovers, our personalized tea discovery box matches you with 4 new premium teas chosen from thousands of top-rated teas based on your unique taste preferences.
 Learn more about our tea subscription service.

-With a smooth flavor that makes it easy to sip on, chamomile tea is one of the most popular tea varieties.
+With a smooth flavor that makes it easy to sip on, chamomile tea is one of the most popular tea flavors.
 Because it’s an herbal tea, the caffeine-free blend won’t spike your anxiety levels, and can be sipped on at any time of day.
 Chamomile tea is made from dried chamomile flowers, and comes in two varieties: German chamomile and Roman chamomile.
 The tea helps to naturally increase serotonin and melatonin levels in your body, leaving you feeling relaxed without feeling drowsy.
-Plus, it can help relieve tension by soothing muscle aches and headaches often associated with stress and anxiety.
+Plus, it can help relieve tension by relaxing muscle aches and soothing headaches often associated with stress and anxiety.